-This is a seminar that focuses on major issues in research protocol development, including methodologic issues regarding different research designs, development of research questions, and plans for analysis.
-Each student will present his or her research protocol for open discussion during one of the seminar sessions
+This seminar focuses on major issues in research protocol development, including methodologic issues regarding different research designs, development of research questions, and plans for analysis.
+Each student will present his or her research protocol for open discussion during one of the seminar sessions.